grafana/grafana/docs/sources/enterprise/usage-insights.md

 weight = 700
 +++

-# Usage Insights
+# Usage insights

-Usage Insights allows you to have a better understanding on how your Grafana instance is used.
+Usage insights allows you to have a better understanding on how your Grafana instance is used.
 The collected data are: dashboard views (aggregated and per user), data source errors, and number of data source queries.

 > Only available in Grafana Enterprise v7.0+.

-## Presence Indicators
+## Presence indicators

 Presence indicators are visible to all signed-in users on all dashboards.
 It shows avatar of users who interacted with the dashboard recently.
 You can see the user's name by hovering the user's avatar.
 Users' avatars come from [Gravatar](https://gravatar.com) based on the user's email.